karoteeni110/ds-employment-landscape/demo/hello.md

-This project demonstrates the data science job market in Helsinki area, Finland, based on the Linkedin job posting data I collected for two weeks, from the end of Oct.
-2023 till the start of Nov.
-2023.
-Given the limited data, you may not see the whole landscape of the job market -- but I hope the glance can still be useful.
+Explore the Helsinki job market for data science, based on LinkedIn postings collected from late October to early November 2023.

+Keep in mind that due to limited data, this glimpse may not cover the entire job landscape.
+I hope you still find it valuable.

 **👈 Select a demo from the sidebar** to see the deliveribles.